SC-Tech-Program/Author-Kit/SC-reproducibility-initiative.md

 * The AD appendix provides information (details of software, hardware and data) that should be part of any publication with computational results.
 * The new AD/AE Appendices form (starting 2019) standardizes the items that authors should include.
 * If an SC paper used no computational artifacts (software, hardware or data), the author will click “No” in answer to the first question, and be done.
-* In the AE appendix, authors describe how they verified and validated their computational results,  supporting their trustworthiness and providing best-practices descriptions to the community that can be adopted by others who want to improve their own efforts.
+* In the AE appendix, authors describe how they verified and validated their computational results,  supporting their trustworthiness and providing best-practice descriptions to the community that can be adopted by others who want to improve their own efforts.
 * AD/AE Appendices are reviewed in a double-open format by a dedicated committee, independent of the Technical Program committee (which maintains a double-blind process).

 ## Engaging the Student Cluster Competition